Equine DMRT3 "Gait Gene"

 What it does:

 Horses display a wide variation in locomotion, with “gaited” breeds displaying a range of unique footfall patterns at intermediate speeds.
-Even amongst the non-gaited (trotting) breeds, some individuals are capable of lateral movements.
+Even amongst the "non-gaited" breeds, some individuals are capable of unique lateral movements.
 Also, while most horses will shift into the three beat canter at higher speeds, some horses are able to remain in their intermediate gaits (for example, harness racing breeds) without breaking into a canter.

 Additionally, preliminary testing has uncovered the DMRT3 mutation in breeds not known for gaiting.
 It is also suspected that there may be additional or different "gait" variations/genes still undiscovered in many breeds.
+Etalon is currently conducting a large-scale research study in collaboration with horse owners, veterinarians, and other equine scientists and a publication is forth-coming shortly.

 Andersson LS et al., “Mutations in DMRT3 affect locomotion in horses and spinal circuit function in mice.”
 (2012) Nature.
 488: 642-6.
 PMID: 22932389